nhtyy/v3-rs/README.md

 ### Motivation

-v3-rs is a Rust library for interacting with Uniswap v3 Pools.
+v3-rs is a Rust library for analysing Uniswap v3 Pools.

 v3-rs currently has high level functionality for:
 - computing the optimal swap amount for a given price/pool